Camping in Europe

 Guide to European Camping: Explore Europe With Rv or Tent by Mike and Terri Church.
 You can also research from home on the Web.
 One of the most easily navigable of the many websites is www.eurocampings.co.uk/en/europe/.

 It is handy to bring along a few plastic trash bags in case you need to protect your baggage while setting up your tent.
 A small flashlight is useful as well.
-Also recommended is a Camping Carnet, available for $15
+Also recommended is a Camping Carnet, available

 at most campgrounds or in the U.S. through the American Automobile Association.
 This identity document can be used in lieu of your passport or a security deposit when registering at the campground office; it often will gain you a discount